Chapter 11 BWV 101 Nimm von uns, Herr, du treuer Gott

 Then (bar 38) we come to the specific plea----withhold your punishments and be patient with our weaknesses.
 An extended arioso section articulates this entreaty with uncluttered simplicity.
 Touches of the chorale hover about in both vocal and instrumental lines and the flames also flicker from time to time; but they are now subsiding.
 They shall return though, completing the movement as it began and reminding us that God's wrath may be both extensive and ongoing.

-A touching, almost naïve question and a sincere and simple, childlike plea both emerging from the conflagration of Divine wrath: Bach encapsulates all of this at the epicenter of the cantata.
+A touching, almost naïve question and a sincere and simple, childlike plea both emerging from the conflagration of Divine wrath: Bach encapsulates all of this at the epicentre of the cantata.
 The basic structure may best be appreciated in the following simplistic outline;

 Flames bars 1-9